BestTimesToVisit.com Logo

 Top Things to Do

-Savor a traditional Costa Rican 'casado' at a small, family-run 'soda' just outside the park entrance.
-This hearty plate, typically featuring rice, beans, plantains, salad, and your choice of protein, offers an authentic taste of local cuisine.
+Savor a traditional Costa Rican 'casado' at a small, family-run soda (eatery) just outside the park entrance.
+This hearty plate of rice, beans, plantains, salad, and your choice of protein is best enjoyed with a cold Imperial beer while taking in the Pacific breeze.

 See all 8 things to do →